On structural contraction of biological interaction networks: Biochemical Examples

-\paragraph{Phosphorelays} Unlike advanced organisms which rely on PTMs for signalling, bacteria often use a motif known as \textit{phosphotransfer} where a histidine kinase provides its phosphate to a response regulator.
-This motif is a building block in what is known as a two-component signaling systems \cite{stock00}.
+Unlike advanced organisms which rely on PTMs for signalling, bacteria often use a motif known as \textit{phosphotransfer} where a histidine kinase provides its phosphate to a response regulator.
+This motif is a building block in what is known as a two-component signaling system \cite{stock00}.
 Experimental examples include EnvZ/OmpR system in E. Coli \cite{batchelor03}.
 Phosphotransfer cascades are known as phosphorelays \cite{appleby96,laub07}.
 Examples include Bacillus subtilis \cite{hoch00} and yeast \cite{posas96}.
 A general network is depicted in Figure \ref{f.networks}(d).
-The reaction network for the case $n=2$ can be written as:
+The {BIN} for the case $n=2$ can be written as: